 For instance, when applying for a life insurance policy, if you smoke and do not specify that on your application, you could be denied.
 When it comes to insurance, honesty is the best policy.

-A life insurance policy includes something known as a ‘contestable period’, which gives the insurance provider the chance to make sure your claim is not fraudulent before the benefit is paid out.
-This period is usually anywhere from 1 to 3 years after a policy is taken out.
+A life insurance policy includes something known as a ‘contestable period’, which gives the insurance provider a chance to make sure your claim is not fraudulent before the benefit is paid out.
+This period is usually anywhere from 1 to 2 years after a policy is taken out.

 Your insurance company will want to have some time to carefully review your claim and application to make sure it is accurate and that there is no false or missing information.

 If you die during the contestable period, there is a risk that your benefit payment to your beneficiaries may be denied.
-That said, the insurer is still required to honour the contract, though they still reserve the right to void the claim if they end up finding any false claims on the application.
+That said, the insurer is still required to honour the contract, though they still reserve the right to void the claim if they find any false claims on the application.

 If your beneficiaries submit a claim on your life insurance following your death, there’s a possibility that they may not receive the benefit if your cause of death is not covered under your policy.